Overview

 Step 0 (Pre-knowledge)

 - Casdoor follows the authorization process built upon the OAuth 2.0 protocol.
-It is highly recommended to have a brief understanding of how OAuth 2.0 works.
+We highly recommend gaining a brief understanding of how OAuth 2.0 works.
 You can refer to this introduction to OAuth 2.0.

 Step 1 (Authorization Request)